 Picturing a Greater Love Story

 The chivalry and respect with which the rich and powerful Boaz treated Ruth, the destitute foreign woman, is a model contrasting the harassments and exploitations now common in our #MeToo day.
 The historical impact of the family line which this romance and marriage produced, reminding us every time we note the date on our devices, gives this love story an enduring legacy.
-But the Ruth & Boaz love story is also a picture of an even greater love – one you and I are invited into.
+But the Ruth & Boaz love story is also a picture of an even greater love.
+You and I are invited into this love.

 The Kitab/Bible describes us in a manner evoking Ruth when it says: